jabrunin001/web-scraping-challenge/README.md

-Mission to Mars
-mission_to_mars

-In this assignment, I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what I did.

 Part 1 - Scraping
 Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.